SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

      - two digit seconds representation (00-59)
    * - ``SSS``
      - 3 digits fraction representation for milliseconds (000-999)

+.. note:: These date patterns are not the same as date parts used in the :ref:`datepart` function.

 Supported field delimiters
 =====================================================